Mesothelioma Biopsy

 Incisional and Excisional Biopsies

 Biopsies for mesothelioma are also sometimes classified as incisional or excisional.
-For an incisional biopsy, only a small amount of tissue is removed from a tumor.
-These are done when the tumor is easily accessible.
+An incisional biopsy removes only a small amount of tissue from a tumor.
+It is done when the tumor is easily accessible.

 An excisional biopsy refers to the complete removal of a tumor.
 If possible, doctors will remove an entire mass, both for testing and as a part of treatment.
 This procedure is like killing two birds with one stone.
 It allows for a biopsy of the tumor and negates the need for later surgical removal.